 The Master of Arts in Ethnomusicology at UL is a one-year taught post-graduate degree that trains students in the field’s histories, theories, and methods in relation to a variety of world musics.
 Musical practice is an important part of the program and is a central modality through which to engage in research.
 The course caters to the international interest in Irish traditional music and contributes to the growing significance of ethnomusicology as an academic discipline in Ireland.

-Ethnomusicologists seek to understand the processes by which music is imagined, made, listened to, and discussed among human beings—everywhere and anywhere.
+Ethnomusicologists seek to understand the processes by which music is imagined, made, listened to, and discussed —everywhere and anywhere.
 Ethnomusicology follows music makers and listeners as they move throughout today’s interconnected world.
 It follows their musics as these circulate from person to person and through various media.
 It asks how musical experience becomes meaningful for individuals who come together in social groups of all types, ranging in scale from nations to families, and no matter whether they gather together in the intimacy of their homes or communicate through the far-flung networks of the world-wide-web.
-Ethnomusicology relates the particular musical sounds, behaviours, and ideas shared within these groups to their social and cultural contexts.
+Ethnomusicology relates the particular musical sounds, behaviours, and ideas shared within these groups to their social, cultural, and ecological contexts.
 In short, we aim to discover, document, and deepen appreciation of human musical life in all its richness and diversity.

 The ethnomusicology program is delivered by:

 Dr. Colin Quigley (Course Director ), Dr. Aileen Dillane (Acting Course Director 2014-2015) and Dr. Mel Mercier (Professor, Chair of Performing Arts).

 Supported and augmented by faculty in cognate fields: